keystonejs/keystone/.changeset/stale-rabbits-approve.md

 Passed details of the current item to blocks in the content field.

-Correctly count block length in the content field.
+Fixed an issue with counting the block length in the content field.

 Fixed some incorrect aria attributes.